 Stress is a natural byproduct of setbacks and adversity.
 Monitor your stress level so you can consciously manage it.
-This is so important that we have a course devoted to helping people increase their awareness of and manage their stress (link to course).
+This is so important that we have a course devoted to helping people increase their awareness of and manage their stress.
 One effective stress-management strategy that can be used almost anywhere is breathing.
 Deep breaths have been shown to decrease cortisol levels, which help reduce stress.
 The most effective breathing to manage stress is to inhale through the nostrils for 4 seconds and exhale through the mouth for 4 seconds.
 Focusing only on your breath during this time will help you regroup faster, and it will help you concentrate more effectively when you return to your task.
 Both outcomes are helpful when it comes to resilience.

 5. Find what you can control

 It is difficult to move forward when we don’t feel like we have control.
 Remember, we can’t control what happens to us, but we can control our response to it.
 Finding what you can control during difficult times and making conscious choices from there will increase your confidence and help you rebound faster.

 Next time you find yourself up the proverbial creek, remember resilience is your paddle.
 Surround yourself with positive people who will accelerate your rebound.
 Tap into your internal motivators to reenergize.
 Manage your thoughts so you’re focusing forward, not backward.
 Find ways to manage stress that are effective for you.
 Finally, in every situation, there are things you can control.
 Find those and make conscious choices where you can.

 This was just a summary of 5 of the strategies you can use to build your resilience.
 For those of you who would like additional strategies and more in-depth help for yourselves or your teams, we offer a course on resilience.
 For more information on that course and more, contact Dr. Heather Johnson at Klassen Performance Group.